ordina-jworks/ordina-jworks.github.io/_posts/2018-10-01-angular-state-management-comparison.md

 ## 5. Dependencies and size

 State management does not come out-of-the-box with Angular.
-There is need to install extra dependencies.
+There is a need to install extra dependencies.
 Luckily all these dependencies are available through npm.
 To make the different implementations as feature-equal as possible, I've decided to create entity stores where possible and include dev-tools if available.